COSC481W-2021Winter/capstone-project-film-club/README.md

       ```
 5. Install SQLITEN (Optional on Most Systens)
       ```
-      One some Sytems SQLITE is not installed with the python.
+      On some sytems SQLITE is not installed with the python.
+      Please check if SQLITE is on your system.
       Please check waht you need to do to get SQLITE on your system.
       ```
 7. Migrate any changes